cairo-book/cairo-book/src/ch99-04-00-L1-L2-messaging.md

     }
 ```

-Another important issue to remember is that on L1 we use `uint256` and on L2 we are dealing with `felt252`. `felt252` are smaller than `uint256`.
-So we have to pay attention to the size of the messages we are sending.
-If, on L1, we build a message which size is above the maximum felt value, the message will never be consumed on L2.
+It is important to remember that on L1 we are sending a payload of `uint256`, but the basic data type on Starknet is `felt252`; however, `felt252` are approximatively 4 bits smaller than `uint256`.
+So we have to pay attention to the values contained in the payload of the messages we are sending.
+If, on L1, we build a message with values above the maximum `felt252`, the message will be stuck and never consumed on L2.

-If you want to learn more you can visit the [Starknet doc](https://docs.starknet.io/documentation/architecture_and_concepts/L1-L2_Communication/messaging-mechanism/).
+If you want to learn more about the messaging mechanism, you can visit the [Starknet documentation](https://docs.starknet.io/documentation/architecture_and_concepts/L1-L2_Communication/messaging-mechanism/).